Acting With Emma Watson Nearly Sent Timothée Chalamet To Therapy

 Timothée Chalamet has a couple of things to promote.
 First, there's The King on Netflix, (out now) best enjoyed by a Chalamet enthusiast.
-And very soon (but not soon enough!), he'll be starring in Greta Gerwig's Little Women, which hits theaters on Christmas Day as if hand delivered by Santa Claus himself.
+And very soon (but not soon enough!), he'll be starring in Greta Gerwig's Little Women, which hits theatres here at Christmas time as if hand delivered by Santa Claus himself.
 The biggest (only?) similarity between these two films, one an adaptation of William Shakespeare's Henriad and the other a retelling of Louisa May Alcott's classic, is that everyone can't stop talking about his hair styles.
 The biggest difference?
 One stars Emma Watson, and the other doesn't, which means that one sent Chalamet to therapy, and the other didn't.

 Advertisement